-Inspection of evidentiary certificates was undertaken twice during the period under report in July 2014 and May 2015.

-In July 2014 the VI requested to look at certificates produced between 1 January 2013 to 30 June 2013 and 1 January 2014 and 30 June 2014.
-A total of eighteen warrant files had at least one certificate served during that period.
-Twelve files were inspected and 37 individual certificates were sighted.
+Inspection of evidentiary certificates was undertaken twice during the period under report in July 2015 and May 2016.
+In September 2015 the VI requested to look at certificates produced between 1 January 2015 to 30 June 2015.
+Seven individual certificates were sighted.

-In May 2015, the VI requested any certificates that had been produced between 1 July and 31 December 2014.
-Eight files were inspected and a total of 11 certificates were sighted.
+In March 2016, the VI requested any certificates that had been produced between 1 July and 31 December 2015.
+Again, seven individual certificates were sighted.

 All warrant files recorded by Victoria Police as having had certificates served retained a copy of the certificate on file.

 Victoria Police has a well-established process for recording and keeping evidentiary certificates.